-Review issues of confidentiality, exceptions to confidentiality, and how the student should handle these situations.
-Review any other potential legal and ethical situations and the procedures and process for responding to such at the school site.
-Monitor the number and types of assessments assigned, in order to ensure they are appropriate to the student's current level of training and capability.
-We recommend interns complete a range of 8-20 assessments, depending on the type and complexity of the case (and the number of days the intern is working).
-Share sample reports, provide constructive feedback on reports written by the student, and co-sign all psychological or psycho-educational evaluation reports.
-Review test protocols for accuracy, especially at the beginning of the year.
-Provide a confidential space where the student can work.
-Provide the intern some time and opportunity during the internship in which to complete projects that are part of their Internship Seminar requirements.
-Provide the requested evaluations of the student at the end of each semester (December/May).
-Notify the Program Coordinator if a student is experiencing difficulty in the placement or is performing inadequately, unprofessionally, or unethically.
-Please note that such feedback should also be given directly to the student as soon as the site supervisor is aware of inadequate performance or unprofessional or unethical behavior.
-Finally, in the unlikely event that it would be necessary, notify the University in writing the desire to terminate or cancel any intern whose performance is considered highly unsatisfactory and not remediable.
+- □ Review issues of confidentiality, exceptions to confidentiality, and how the student should handle these situations. - □ Review any other potential legal and ethical situations and the procedures and process for responding to such at the school site. - □ Monitor the number and types of assessments assigned, in order to ensure they are appropriate to the student's current level of training and capability.
+We recommend interns complete a range of 8-20 assessments, depending on the type and complexity of the case (and the number of days the intern is working). - □ Share sample reports, provide constructive feedback on reports written by the student, and co-sign all psychological or psycho-educational evaluation reports. - □ Review test protocols for accuracy, especially at the beginning of the year. - $\Box$ Provide a confidential space where the intern can work. - □ Provide ongoing, balanced feedback to the student throughout the internship. - □ The American Psychological Association Standards of Accreditation (which govern our doctoral program) require that evaluation of students be based in part on direct observation as part of supervision and training, and this must be done by the supervisor at least once during each evaluation period. - □ Provide the required evaluations of the student at the end of each semester (December/May). - □ Notify the Program Coordinator if the intern is experiencing difficulty or is performing inadequately, unprofessionally, or unethically.
+Please note that such feedback should also be given directly to the intern as soon as the site supervisor is aware of inadequate performance or unprofessional or unethical behavior. - □ Finally, in the unlikely event that it would be necessary, notify the University in writing the desire to terminate or cancel the assignment of any intern whose performance is considered highly unsatisfactory and not remediable.
 Prior to cancellation or termination, the District and University will consult about the proposed course of action.

-STR ATEGIES FOR EFFECTIVE FIELD SUPERVISION: Meet at a specific, scheduled time(s) each week in a private space with as few interruptions as possible.
-In most cases, it is helpful to provide more direction and structure during the beginning weeks of the internship.
-Orient the student to the school site (the physical campus, the student body and community, policies and procedures, etc.) as soon as possible, preferably before the school year begins.
-Initiate and coordinate introductions with school staff members (including teachers, administrators, and clerical) as soon as possible, preferably prior to the beginning of the school year.
-Explain and initiate the processes for referrals to the student (e.g., assign a specific group of pupils to the student, utilize teacher referrals) at the beginning of the placement.
-Be strategic about the student's caseload, especially at the beginning, in terms of not assigning or referring students with severe difficulties or dysfunctions.
+STRATEGIES FOR EFFECTIVE FIELD SUPERVISION:

+□ Meet at a specific, scheduled time(s) each week in a private space with as few interruptions as possible.

+- □ In most cases, it is helpful to provide more direction and structure during the beginning weeks of the internship. - □ Orient the student to the school site (the physical campus, the student body and community, policies and procedures, etc.) as soon as possible, preferably before the school year begins. - □ Initiate and coordinate introductions with school staff members (including teachers, administrators, and clerical) as soon as possible, preferably prior to the beginning of the school year. - □ Explain and initiate the processes for referrals to the student (e.g., assign a specific group of pupils to the student, utilize teacher referrals) at the beginning of the placement. - □ Be strategic about the student's caseload, especially at the beginning, in terms of not assigning or referring students with severe difficulties or dysfunctions.
 Most students experience a more successful placement if they are provided with more difficult students, and more advanced and involved interventions (e.g., consultations with parents and families), after they "get their feet wet" and have gained some familiarity and confidence.
 As students vary in this regard, work with the student to provide opportunities and experiences that are challenging, but not overwhelming or beyond their ability to handle adequately.
-Work towards increasing the student's responsibilities and abilities over time.
-Solicit from the student any specific goals he or she has for their internship experience, such as conducting certain assessments or providing classroom guidance activities on specific topics.
-Periodically ask the student if his or her needs and goals are being met at their internship.
-Regularly share both positive and constructive feedback with the student throughout their internship.
+Work towards increasing the student's responsibilities and abilities over time. - □ Solicit from the student any specific goals he or she has for their internship experience, such as conducting certain assessments or providing classroom guidance activities on specific topics.
+Periodically ask the student if his or her needs and goals are being met at their internship. - □ Regularly share both positive and constructive feedback with the student throughout their internship.
 This typically helps to avoid surprises and misunderstandings.